10 essential tips for first time pet owners

 Having a routine will help your pet get used to their new surroundings.
 Try and stick to regular times for feeding, walking, playing and grooming.

 We know it's not always possible to stick to a routine but there are ways to help your pet get used to change, whether that's working from home or spending more time at the office.
-Find out more by checking out the results of our Pet Effect Survey.
+Find out more about keeping your pets happy with our Pet Effect Survey.

 7. Make an exercise plan